Seneca Park Zoo: Exhibits

 The Rocky Coasts exhibit opened in 1997.
-It is an area dedicated to animals of the polar and temperate coastal regions of the world, including African penguins, California sea lions, snowy owls, Canada lynx, and sandhill cranes.
-The exhibit includes an underwater viewing area which places visitors close to the sea lions swimming behind large glass windows.
+It is an area dedicated to animals of the polar and temperate coastal regions of the world, including African penguins, a polar bear, California sea lions, snowy owls, Canada lynxes, and sandhill cranes.

 A Step Into Africa was unveiled in 2012 and the exhibit includes a replica Maasai hut, Dig Zone for uncovering casts of fossils, interactive learning tools, and a stationary safari bus from which the zoo's African lions can be viewed.
 The area is home to the zoo's African bush elephants, olive baboons, and (Southern) African lions in naturalistic settings.
-Seneca Park Zoo is home to the first three African bush elephants in New York State.
+Seneca Park Zoo is home to the first three African bush elephants in New York State, and in 2018, the area was expanded with a southern white rhinoceros named Jiwe, Masai giraffes, Grant's zebras, naked mole-rats, and birds.

+The Cold Asia exhibit opened in 2018, and houses red pandas, snow leopards, chickenhawks, wolves, and an Amur tiger.

+In the Creatures By The River's Edge habitat, there are red-eared slider turtles, a bald eagle, Panamanian golden frogs, lake sturgeons, Burmese pythons, and North American river otters.

 The zoo's animal collection changes periodically with AZA recommendations regarding breeding through the Species Survival Plans (SSPs), animal deaths and births.
 The spring of 2013 proved to be a very fruitful time at the zoo as it welcomed two lion cubs, six African penguin chicks, one golden lion tamarin baby, three domestic goat kids, a California sea lion pup and a Bornean orangutan baby.
 In 2018, Seneca Park Zoo began its multi-year Master Plan improvement.
 The first elements of a Cold Asia area opened next to the animal hospital in June, which included new habitats for snow leopards and red pandas.
 In September 2018, the zoo opened up a new African exhibit called Animals of the Savanna.
 The five-acre area includes Masai giraffes, plains zebras, a white rhino, naked mole rats, an aviary, and some other smaller exhibits.